sradc/patchless_mlp_mixer/README.md

 This is a preliminary exploration of an even simpler [MLP-Mixer](https://arxiv.org/abs/2105.01601) style architecture.

 This architecture:
-- Uses image rows and columns directly, instead of image patches.
+- Uses image rows and columns directly, instead of [image patches -> tokens].
 - Uses a (novel?) classification method, heavily inspired by MLP-Mixer.
 - Enables models to be deep.
 - Has a low parameter count, for relatively large images and depths.